Jurassic Fight Club: Turf Wars

 The Jurassic Fight Club game, Turf Wars was a fighting game that could be found on history.com but is no longer available.
 You could play as one of six dinosaurs, skills are used to defeat the other five.
 Cheat codes can make players invincible, access special attacks, etc. These dinosaurs are featured in battle order with their own status:

-In popular culture

-The dinosaur-themed rock act Majungas credits the inspiration behind their band name and self-titled song "Majunga" to the episode "Cannibal Dinosaur", which features Majungasaurus.